sartura/generic-ubus-plugin/README.md

 ```

-# Ubus object filtering
-This section discusses the ubus object filtering feature.
-This feature is used
+Ubus object filtering feature is used
 to enable the retrieval of ubus state data of only specific ubus
 objects/methods.